codecypher/LearnAI/Level-0/basics/ai_essentials.md

 There is no such thing as the _best_ learning algorithm.
 For any learning algorithm, there is a dataset where it is very accurate and another dataset where it is very poor.

+> No Free Lunch (NFL) theorem: there is no such thing as best, only good enough.

 When we say that a learning algorithm is _good_, we only quantify how well its inductive bias matches the properties of the data.

-Thus, a general-purpose universal optimization strategy is theoretically impossible and the only way one strategy can outperform another is if it is specialized to the specific problem under consideration.
+Thus, a general-purpose universal optimization strategy is theoretically impossible and the only way one strategy can outperform another is if it is specialized to the specific problem under consideration (expert system).

 ### The Curse of Dimensionality